-\ +29 months (1st February forecast) is the MMB forecast on which the original budget for the biennium was based.
++29 Mths (1st Feb) represents the MMB forecast on which the original budget for the biennium was based.

 Notes: Adjusted for the effects of legislation.
 MMB uses the mean-absolute error (MAE) as a measures of accuracy in its evalulation of forecast uncertainty.
 MAE is calculated by averaging forecast deviations from actual without regard to arithmetic sign.
-Under the assumption that tax policies do not significantly change, a 90 percent confidence range (CR) for our revenue forecast is the range of values (the light area) that will contain the actual value for total revenues 90 percent of the time.
-The range calculated with the MAE (darkest area) is approximately a 67 percent CR for FY 2018-19.
+Under the assumption that tax policies do not significantly change, a 90% confidence range (CR) is a measure based on our sample budget data, reporting that 90% of the times the lightest range will contain the actual value for total revenues.
+The range calculated with the MAE (darkest area) is approximately a 67% CR for FY 2018-19.